Firefly0725/ESCC-SNP-Target-Gene/README.md

 For the enrichment significance analysis of LD SNPs, only the first round of experiments was conducted.
 Unlike the analysis of ESCC SNPs, 132 SNP loci were randomly selected in this case.

 * **shuffle_bedpe.sh / shuffle_bed.sh / shuffle_gene.sh**
+  Code for the first experiments

 * **shuffle_snp_bedpe.sh / shuffle_snp_bed.sh**
+  Code for the second experiments

 ### 1.3 Validate SNP-Target Gene Pairs
 * **eQTL.R**